easyeisme/IP-Gatekeeper/README.md

 ## Getting Started
 Adding the IP Gatekeeper to any project is easy.
-Simply include the necessary file, create a new Gatekeeper object, and put the Gatekeeper on guard.
-Example:
+Simply follow these instructions:
+- Include the necessary file
+- Create a new Gatekeeper object
+- Put the Gatekeeper on guard
+For example:
 ```php
 <?php
 require_once('gatekeeper/gatekeeper.php');